-1. Take ownership of the investments if possible.
+1. Take ownership of the Store First investments if possible.

-In order for the SIPP to be closed and further SIPP fees to be prevented, any remaining Store First and GAS Verdant investments need to be removed from Miss B's SIPP.
-To do this, Options should calculate an amount it's willing to accept for Miss B's Store First and GAS Verdant investments and pay that sum into Miss B's SIPP and take ownership of the Store First and GAS Verdant investments.
+In order for the SIPP to be closed and further SIPP fees to be prevented, any remaining Store First and GAS Verdant investments need to be removed from Mr C's SIPP.
+To do this, Options should calculate an amount it's willing to accept for Mr C's Store First and GAS Verdant investments and pay that sum into Mr C's SIPP and take ownership of the Store First and GAS Verdant investments.
 Any sums paid into the SIPP to purchase the Store First and GAS Verdant investments will then make up part of the current actual value of the SIPP.

 If Options is unable to purchase the Store First and GAS Verdant investments, the actual value of any Store First and GAS Verdant investments it doesn't purchase should be assumed to be nil for the purposes of the redress calculation.
-To be clear, this would include their being given a nil value for the purposes of ascertaining the current value of Miss B's SIPP.
+To be clear, this would include their being given a nil value for the purposes of ascertaining the current value of Mr C's SIPP.

 I think this is fair because I think it's unlikely the Store First and GAS Verdant investments will have any significant realisable value in the future.
-Further, I understand Miss B has the option of returning her Store First investments to the freeholder for nil consideration.
-And that should assist Miss B to close her SIPP if Options is unable to take ownership of her Store First investments.
+Further, I understand Mr C has the option of returning his Store First investments to the freeholder for nil consideration.
+And that should assist Mr C to close his SIPP if Options is unable to take ownership of his Store First investments.

-In the event the Store First and GAS Verdant investments remain in the SIPP, as Options is unable to purchase them and Miss B decides not to transfer them to the freeholder, Miss B should be aware that she will be liable for all future costs associated with the investments such as the ongoing SIPP fees, business rates, ground rent and any other charges.
-She should also be aware it's unlikely she will be able to make a further complaint about these costs.
+In the event the Store First and GAS Verdant investments remain in the SIPP, as Options is unable to purchase them and Mr C decides not to transfer them to the freeholder, Mr C should be aware that he will be liable for all future costs associated with the investments such as the ongoing SIPP fees, business rates, ground rent and any other charges.
+He should also be aware it's unlikely he will be able to make a further complaint about these costs.